 The first base side contains the most seating possibilities to avoid the sun.
 The grassy berm along the third base side and left field get the most sun and exposure to other elements.
 Shade can also be found along the very top rows of the stadium in every section.

 The concourse allowed for plenty of space for the crowd I observed.
 If the stadium experienced a sell-out crowd, the concourse could become very crowded.

-Spectators are right on top of the playing field and with exception to preference on exposure to the elements, there really isn’t a bad seat in the stadium.
+Spectators are right on top of the playing field and with the exception of preference for exposure to the elements, there really isn’t a bad seat in the stadium.
 The home dugout is on the third base side, and the visitor dugout is on the first base side.
 The team’s bullpens are on corresponding sides and they are uncovered from the field of play with very easy spectator access.

-The marketing department strategically waits until the first three full innings are over until doing promotions in the middle of innings, which I thought was a very smart thing to do considering the size of the crowd.
+The marketing department strategically waits until the first three full innings are over before doing promotions in the middle of the innings, which I thought was a very smart thing to do considering the size of the crowd.

 Walking to the stadium is very safe and there is free parking on campus.